 Why are Regulations Required?

 One of the premise goals of for-profit businesses is to create wealth for their owners and employees.
 Accordingly, with this goal, companies have been victims of their ambitions from time to time.
-Therefore, several companies resort to suspicious, dangerous, risky, and exploitation activities, intentionally or unintentionally.
+Therefore, several companies intentionally or unintentionally resort to suspicious, dangerous, risky, and exploitation activities.
 Government agencies conduct regular audits of businesses to ensure compliance with market rules and eliminate the risk of money laundering and terrorist financing.

 The government's supervision of business affairs and its intervention allow consumers to conduct their financial activities safely.
 Also, vital tax revenue is the largest source of income in countries.
 This tax, paid by companies to the state following certain regulations, contributes to the country's economy.

 How Do the Regulations Affect Businesses?